Performance and Complexity Trade-off Optimization of Speech Models During Training: Case study 3: Audio anti-spoofing

 All metrics are calculated in the ASVspoof19 LA evaluation set, which comprises \emph{spoof} samples generated by thirteen unseen algorithms during training (A07 to A19).
 This approach allows us to assess the generalization capabilities of our models and provides a basis for comparing their performance against the models and baselines from ASVspoof19 challenge participants.

 All results are shown in Fig. \ref{fig:complexity-model-size-and-performance}, where RN34 refers to ResNet34, our baseline model, while DRN34 denotes DynResNet34, which is optimized using our method.
-The numeral or letter following 'B' indicates which ResBlock stack undergoes complexity optimization.
-Numbers 0 to 3 correspond to individual block stacks, and 'X' means all of them.
-The final number specifies the minimum value of the $\lambda$ parameters, which we constrain to study the impact of this lower limit on training dynamics.
-As an example, 'DRN34 BX 25' indicates a DynResNet34 model where the complexity of all block stacks is optimized, allowing reduction to a minimum of \SI{25}{\percent} of their initial complexity.
+The numeral or letter following `B' indicates which ResBlock stack undergoes complexity optimization.
+Numbers 0 to 3 correspond to individual block stacks, and `X' means all of them. \reviewhl{The final number specifies the lower bound of $\kappa$, which determines the minimum achievable complexity and is constrained to study its impact on training dynamics}.
+As an example, \reviewhl{`DRN34 BX 0.25'} indicates a DynResNet34 model where the complexity of all block stacks is optimized, \reviewhl{with the lower bound of $\kappa$ set to 0.25, corresponding to 25\% of the capacity range}.
 The number next to each figure indicates the model's parameter count in millions.
 All models were selected based on their performance on the development set.
 In addition, we added a secondary y-axis with the EER results of the top ten team submissions of the ASVspoof19 challenge, and the two baselines B01, and B02.
 Please note that the complexity metrics for these models is not reported in ~\cite{todisco2019asvspoof}.

-It is possible to observe that the majority of models not only reduce their complexity, but simultaneously decrease their EER, indicating that the redundant weights of the baseline model affect both complexity and performance.
-Additionally, setting the minimum value of $\lambda$ to an extremely low value, such as \num{12.5} or \num{6.25}, may degrade model performance.
+It is possible to observe that the majority of models not only reduce their complexity, but simultaneously decrease their EER, indicating that the redundant weights of the baseline model affect both complexity and performance. \reviewhl{Additionally, constraining lower bound of $\kappa$ to a very small value}, such as \reviewhl{\num{0.125} or \num{0.0625}}, may degrade model performance.
 This trend can be observed in models positioned in the upper quadrant relative to the baseline (above the red dotted line).
-We hypothesize that in such cases, the $\lambda$ parameters are optimized more aggressively compared to models with higher minimum values of $\lambda$, potentially resulting in different training dynamics that can hinder potential performance improvements.
+We hypothesize that in such cases, \reviewhl{the $\kappa$ parameters} are optimized more aggressively compared to models with higher \reviewhl{minimum $\kappa$ values}, potentially resulting in different training dynamics that can hinder performance improvements.